 Most asbestos-related cases never make it to trial.
 Figures indicate that approximately 95% of asbestos illness lawsuits reach a negotiated settlement rather than taking a chance in the courtroom.

 Those that do run a trial have the option of waving their constitutional right to have it heard by a jury.
-Often, they request a bench trial heard by a lone judge.
+They may request a bench trial heard by a lone judge.
 Evidence is called and cross-examined.
 Finally, the case is decided by a combination of sound evidence and the application of law.
 A trial verdict finds either fault or non-liability on the defendant.

 If at fault, then the trial process assesses compensation for the plaintiff.

 Both the defendant and plaintiff have appeal options if they disagree with the trial verdict or award.
 This isn’t a wide-open option, though.

 The appellant, the person who applies to a higher court for a reversal of a lower court decision, must show there was an error in law rather than a fact-finding fault.

 The appeal courts also have a preference whether to grant leave for appeal.
 They will deny an appeal unless there’s an apparently serious error or a case-setting precedent is at stake.

 There are a few good reasons why so few asbestos-related lawsuits rarely make it to trial.
 For one, these litigations are expensive and time-consuming.
 There’s also no guarantee that either side will see success.